derb12/mcetl/README.rst

 * Documentation: https://mcetl.readthedocs.io.

-mcetl is focused on easing the time required to process data files and write the results to Excel.
+mcetl is focused on reducing the time required to repeatedly process data files and write the results to Excel.
 It does this by allowing the user to define DataSource objects for each separate source of data.
 Each DataSource contains information such as the options needed to import data from files, the calculations that will be performed on the data, and the options for writing the data to Excel.
+Once a DataSource is created, it can be selected within mcetl's main user interface.

 In addition, mcetl provides fitting and plotting user interfaces that can be used without any prior setup.